 The nozzle is corrosion resistant and the heat gun comes with a hanging hook which means you easily store it on a peg on the wall or your workstation.

 It is made from highly durable materials and is extremely lightweight.
-The nickel-chromium wire structure and mica-bracket ensure that you have good heat dissipation from the heat gun.
+The stainless steel internal structure ensures that you have good heat dissipation from the heat gun.

 Candle making is one of the relaxing things you can do.
 Not only is it a fun craft but it also can add to the aesthetic of your home when you display your hand-poured candles.